SFG 87: Anti-Frogman AFG

 A larger variant of the standard SFG 87 designed for and used against frogmen and infantry in underwater conditions.
 The AFG (Anti-Frogman Grenade) contains more explosive filler as the regular grenade, with around 180 g of Composition B. It features a pyrotechnic fuse which allows the grenade to detonate between depths of 3 m to 8 m.
 The AFG has a much larger length of 138 mm and a diameter of 54 mm.
 It has a casualty radius of 10 m, and a safety radius of around 30 m.

-Singapore Army
+Usage

-In the Singapore Army, the SFG 87 is used by full-time servicemen, National Service Men and reservists as an anti-personnel grenade.
-Currently, the Singapore Army is the only user of the SFG 87.
+In the Singapore Armed Forces, the SFG 87 is used by full-time servicemen, National Service Men and reservists as an anti-personnel grenade.

 For armoured infantry squads, each soldier carries two SFG 87 grenades on their person.
 The grenade is commonly used in close quarters combat or territorial warfare.